centreon/centreon-documentation/versioned_docs/version-23.10/health/helios.md

 Starting from version 2 and up of Helios, logs generated by the monitored Centreon component can be collected.

-To define which logs must be collected, you need to create yml configuration files in the following folder: `/etc/centreon-agent/conf.d`.
+To define which logs should be collected, you need to create yml configuration files in the following folder: `/etc/centreon-agent/conf.d`.
 To collect a specific log, the configuration file must contain the following arguments: path, type and pattern of the target log file.
 Example:

 ```